devleague/ggj-airship-phaser-webpack-starter-kit/README.md

 This will run a server so you can run the game in a browser.

-Open your browser and enter localhost:3000 into the address bar.
+Open your browser and enter localhost:9001 into the address bar.

-Also this will start a watch process, so you can change the source and the process will recompile and refresh the browser

 ## Build for deployment: